Xerese Side Effects

 Generic Name: acyclovir / hydrocortisone topical

-Note: This document contains side effect information about acyclovir / hydrocortisone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Xerese.
+Note: This page contains side effects data for the generic drug acyclovir / hydrocortisone topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Xerese.

 For the Consumer